Ogi-kun/bindbc-allegro5/README.md

 This project provides both static and dynamic bindings to the [Allegro libraries](https://liballeg.org).
 They are compatible with `@nogc` and `nothrow` and can be compiled with `-betterC` compatibility.

-## State of Development

-This is a WIP version.
-Only tested on Windows, addon support coming soon.
+Currently in beta.
+Only tested on Windows and Linux.

 ## General BindBC Usage

 BindBC is a cross-platform API for creating D bindings for C libraries.
 This entire section was adapted from bindbc-sdl’s README.
-You may skip to [Package Definitions section](#package-definitions) if you are already familiar with BindBC conventions.
+You may skip to [Package Declarations section](#package-declarations) if you are already familiar with BindBC conventions.

 By default, bindbc-allegro5 is configured to compile as dynamic bindings that are not BetterC-compatible.
 The dynamic bindings have no link-time dependency on the Allegro libraries, so the SDL shared libraries must be manually loaded at runtime.
 When configured as static bindings, there is a link-time dependency on the Allegro libraries—either the static libraries or the appropriate files for linking with shared libraries on your system (see below).